thephpleague/csv/instantiation.md

 Both classes extend the `League\Csv\AbstractCsv` class and as such share methods for instantiation.

-## Mac OS Server
+## Csv and Macintosh

-**If you are on a Mac OS X Server**, add the following lines before using the library to help [PHP detect line ending in Mac OS X](http://php.net/manual/en/function.fgetcsv.php#refsect1-function.fgetcsv-returnvalues).
+If your CSV document was created or is read on a Macintosh computer, add the following lines before using the library to help [PHP detect line ending in Mac OS X](http://php.net/manual/en/function.fgetcsv.php#refsect1-function.fgetcsv-returnvalues).

 ~~~php
 if (! ini_get("auto_detect_line_endings")) {